fabianofa/JsonbOperatorsBundle/README.md

-JsonbBundle
+JsonbOperatorsBundle
 ----

 PostgreSQL 9.4 introduced the new data type jsonb.
 With it some documented operators such as ->, ->> and #>>{} are available to access or retrieve values within a jsonb column data.
 Since Symfony uses Doctrine as default and Doctrine uses its own query language DQL, the operators aren't available natively.
-You can also [check]https://www.postgresql.org/docs/current/static/functions-json.html

-PostgreSQL documentation about json functions and operators: https://www.postgresql.org/docs/current/static/functions-json.html
+You can also [visit PostgreSQL json function and operator documentation](https://www.postgresql.org/docs/current/static/functions-json.html) to check which operator you expect to use.

 This bundle adds some custom functions to allow developers to use such operators.